lyaschuchenko/zabbix-slack-prettyalertscript/README.md

 Assuming that you have set a valid Slack web-hook URL within your "slack.sh" file, you can execute the script manually (as opposed to via Zabbix) from Bash on a terminal:

-	$ bash slack.sh '@ericoc' PROBLEM 'Oh no!
+	$ bash slack.sh '@ericoc' 'PROBLEM FakeServername' 'Oh no!
 Something is wrong!'

-Alerting a specific user name results in the message actually coming from the "slackbot" user using a sort-of "spoofed" user name within the message.
+Alerting a specific user name results in the message actually coming from the "slackbot" user using a "spoofed" user name within the message.
 A channel alert is sent as you would normally expect from whatever user name you specify in "slack.sh":

 ![Slack Testing](http://pictures.ericoc.com/github/slack-example.png "Slack Testing")